National test of wireless emergency alert system scheduled for...

-Cell phone users who receive an emergency alert on their phones Wednesday afternoon, Oct.
+Cell phone users who receive an emergency alert on their phones this afternoon, Wednesday, Oct.
 3: don't be alarmed.
 It's only a test.

-The Federal Emergency Management Agency is conducting a test of the Emergency Alert Systems and Wireless Emergency Alert.
-The first portion of the test begins at 1:18 p.m.
-Central and the second portion at 1:20 p.m.

 The test was originally planned for Sept.
 20, but was postponed until Wednesday due to ongoing response efforts to Hurricane Florence.